Posted December 2025

 Payroll employment

-• The largest decrease over the year was in construction (down 70 jobs).
+- The largest decrease over the year was in other services, which lost 50 jobs.

 Nonfarm employment estimates, not seasonally adjusted, Grays Harbor County